This site uses cookies

 What is devolution and why has it come about?

 Devolution is the biggest change to local government in a generation.
 Alongside the combined authority, there will be an elected mayor.
-With local council leaders, the elected mayor will make decisions about how to spend certain pots of money in HIOW.
+With local council leaders, the elected mayor will make decisions about how to spend certain pots of money in Hampshire and on the Isle of Wight.
 Working together across the two county’s boundaries in areas including transport, skills and employment support, housing and planning and tackling climate change.
+The statutory instrument legislation to formally establish the devolved authority is expected to be laid and debated in parliament in November 2025; a Mayoral Combined County Authority (MCCA) will then be created.

 How will local government be reorganised?